chunhuizng/mllm-video-captioner/README.md

 This study adapts a pretrained image-text model, BLIP-2, to the task of video captioning.
 By using the visual and language understanding capabilities of BLIP-2, which is initially trained for image-text tasks, we show that the model also can effectively generate video captions without requiring architectural modifications or additional parameters.
 This approach enables high-quality caption generation by repurposing an existing image-text model for multi-frame video data.

-## Anoymous GitHub Page
-We are not part of LAVIS project and we have removed links, usernames, paths, etc which may reveal our identities.

 ## Installation

 ```bash